 ‘In using Open Journal System, you consent to your data being stored in a journal-specific author and reviewer contact database, which may be accessed by appropriate Firenze University Press solely for the purpose of the processing and publication of manuscripts.’

 Who has access to your information?

-Furthermore, the Rivista Italiana di Filosofia Politica operates a triple blind review system, which means that author-identifying information is withheld from editors (in addition, the identity of authors is withheld from reviewers, and the identity of reviewers withheld from authors).
+Furthermore, the Rivista Italiana di Filosofia Politica operates a double blind review system, which means that author-identifying information is withheld from editors (in addition, the identity of authors is withheld from reviewers, and the identity of reviewers withheld from authors).
 The only person with access to full information about the individuals submitting papers to the Journal, is the Editorial Assistant of the Rivista Italiana di Filosofia Politica.

 How to access and update your information

 The accuracy of your information is important to us.
 Personal information pertaining to affiliation and academic specialisation is stored, and may need to be updated.
 If you change your address or contact details, please emai email@example.com

 You have the legal right to ask for a copy of your personal information that the RIFP stores.
 Please contact the Editorial Assistant at firstname.lastname@example.org if you would like to request this copy.

 Security precautions in place to protect the loss, misuse or alteration of your information